 d) Concenterated solution of aluminium nitrate

-Explanation: Dilute solution of sodium silicate is used in the coating of timber surface in Sir Abel’s process.
-This is a method which is adopted to make timber more fire-resistant.
+Explanation: Dilute solution of sodium silicate is used in the coating of the timber surface in Sir Abel’s process.
+This is a method that is adopted to make timber more fire-resistant.

 6. In stud partitions, a stud of short length is known as ______